Our Flag Means Death: Cancellation

-In April 2024, cast member Samba Schutte appeared on the podcast You Made it Weird with Pete Holmes and revealed the third season of the series "didn't get picked up by Max because … no money, they don't have money."
+After the cancellation, cast member Samba Schutte appeared on the podcast You Made it Weird with Pete Holmes and revealed that the third season of the series "didn't get picked up by Max because … no money, they don't have money."
 An official Our Flag Means Death podcast was in development at Max with Schutte set to host, but was also canceled due to Warner Bros.
-Discovery's ongoing financial issues.
+Discovery's financial struggles.

-In June 2024, on the Talking Strange podcast with Aaron Sagers, series star Rhys Darby expressed his disappointment with the cancellation and confirmed there was "a financial element" involved in the decision.
+On the Talking Strange podcast with Aaron Sagers, series star Rhys Darby expressed his disappointment with the cancellation and confirmed there was "a financial element" involved in the decision.
+Darby has been outspoken about the series' "unexpected cancellation", calling it "illogical" and "a bit of a shock because we knew it was very successful.

-In September 2024, Jenkins expressed interest in Netflix acquiring the series.
-This reignited the fan campaign with a new mission of moving the series to Netflix.

-In October 2024, Jenkins stated he will never rule out a return to the series.

-During an April 2025 interview, Darby commented on the series' unexpected cancellation, stating “It was a bit of a shock because we knew it was very successful.
 The numbers were big and globally it was a big hit.
 We had already sold the first season or two to the BBC and we knew we had a massive fandom.
-Creator David Jenkins said publicly he only wanted to do three seasons, but they pulled the rug from underneath us.”
+Creator David Jenkins said publicly he only wanted to do three seasons, but they pulled the rug from underneath us."
+Darby continued "it's been ... really tough since the finish of the show because it was taken away at a moment where it was at its most popular."
+He further explained "I think I'm still in shock that it's over.
+Even though [it's] been two years now, I keep it out of my head because when I start to think about it, I'm like, "Why did that get canceled?!"
+It just makes no sense."

+In September 2024, Jenkins expressed interest in Netflix acquiring the series.
+This reignited the fan renewal campaign with a new mission of moving the series to Netflix.
+Jenkins has since stated he will never rule out the show's return and remains open to selling it.